gr3ggM/gr3ggM.github.io/life.md

 Here's how I spend my after hours

 ### Family
-Post work I'm and husband and a farther, living in Warfield, Bracknell UK.
+Post work I'm a husband and a farther, living in Warfield, Bracknell UK.
 I spend my weekends with my family going to parks, events and walks.